Skip to Main Content

 • 5

 Insert the probe into the thickest part of the turkey breast.
 Place the pan with the pellet grill turkey on the grill grates.
-Close the lid and smoke for 2 1/2-3 hours.
+Close the lid and start smoking a turkey on a pellet grill for 2 1/2-3 hours.

 • 6